 Before you scoff at me, let me tell you I have had so many spills from cartons and juice over the year that a drinks dispenser is on my list to get this year to make it easy and super handy for dispensing e.g. homemade lemonade.

-I think kids would love this drinks dispenser from Amazon, it comes with drink dispenser with reusable ice cubes and would be very handy for picnics, BBQ and even Sunday afternoons in the garden.
+I think kids would love this drinks dispenser from Amazon, it comes with a drink dispenser tap and would be very handy for picnics, BBQ and even Sunday afternoons in the garden.

 #7.
 Portable BBQ